jcs-instructor/mobtimer/CONTRIBUTING.md

   cd mobtimer-api
   ./publish-no-watch.sh
 ```
+- When prompted, authenticate with npmjs.com as instructed in terminal.
-- After running the script, there will be changes to package.json and yarn.lock files.
+- After the script finishes running, there will be changes to package.json and yarn.lock files.
 Commit and push these changes.

 ### Step 2 - Push to main branch
 - Push to main branch